newtonseple/ktn-chat/specification/specification.md

 ```

 ## Server
 The server is what contains most of (if not all) the logic.
 On startup it will create a `ChatServer` that creates a `ClientManager` which will listen for, and accept incoming connection requests.
 For every established connection a `ServerTcpTranceiver`, a unit struct that implements the `TcpTranceive` trait, will be made, and it will run in a separate thread.
-The `Clienthandler` will recieve requests from a `TcpStream`, parse them, and hand them to the `ChatServer` via a channel.
-Likwise the `ChatServer` will hand responses through a channel to the `ClientHandler`.
+The `ChatServer` will recieve requests from a `ServerTcpTranceive`, parse them, and hand them to the `ChatServer` via a channel.
+Likwise the `ChatServer` will hand responses through a channel to the `ServerTcpTranceive`.
 When the `ChatServer` recieves a request it will perform the necessary actions.
-A request will be on the form

 The only requests that is valid for a user that is not yet logged in is `login` and `help`.
 All other responses will be answered with an error response.